MicrochipTech/AzureDemo_RNWF/avr128db48_rnwf02/README.md

 * Upon successful completion of uploading the device certificate & key files into the RNWF02PC module, the USB-to-UART converter can now be disconnected from the PC & RNWF02PC Add On Board.
 Keep the RNWF02PC Add On Board powered on via the USB Type-C cable.

-### Step 3 - Create an Azure IoT Central Application
+### Step 3 - Create an Azure IoT Central Cloud Application

 #### 3.1 Create an Azure Account and Subscription